damianhakert/damianhakert.github.io/source/posts/2016-08-18-ci-deployment-and-environments.html.md

 Another - for developers to GitLab Pages.

-Actually some people would name it Production environment and Staging environment.
+Some people would name it Production environment and Staging environment.

 ## Introducing Environments